Drive bay: 2.5-inch

 For 2.5-inch bays, actual dimensions are 2+3/4 in wide, between 5 mm and 3/4 in high, and 3.955 in deep.
-However, most laptops have drive bays smaller than the 15 mm specification.
+However, most laptops have drive bays smaller than the 15 mm specification(often up to 9.5mm, very rarely 12.5mm in the past).
 2.5-inch hard drives may range from 7 mm to 15 mm in height.
 There are two heights that appear to be prominent.
 9.51 mm size drives are predominantly used by laptop manufacturers.
-2.5-inch Velociraptor and some higher capacity drives (above 1 TB), are 15 mm in height.
+2.5-inch Velociraptor and some higher capacity drives (above 2 TB), are 15 mm in height.
 The greater height of the 15 mm drives allows more platters and therefore greater data capacities.
 Many laptop drive bays are designed to be removable trays in which the drives are mounted, to ease removal and replacement.
+9.5mm used to be standard for 2.5 hard drives until the early 2010s due to a push for thinner devices when they transitioned to 7mm.

 The dimensions of a 2.5-inch drive are specified in the SFF standard specifications SFF-8200 and SFF-8201, which were incorporated into the EIA-720 specification by the Electronic Industries Association (EIA).